magic-YuanTian/SQLsynth/README.md

 ```

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

-- Spider dataset for providing the schema examples and in-context learning pool
-- The text-to-SQL research community for inspiring this work
+- Adobe Property

 ## 📧 Contact

-For questions or feedback, please open an issue on GitHub or contact [yuan-tian.com](https://yuan-tian.com).
+For questions or feedback, please open an issue on GitHub or contact by tian211@purdue.edu.

-## 🔮 Future Work

-- Support for more SQL dialects (PostgreSQL, MySQL-specific features)
-- Improved handling of complex nested queries
-- Enhanced visualization for query execution plans
-- Multi-language support for natural language descriptions
-- Integration with more LLM providers

----

-Made with ❤️ for the text-to-SQL research community